Do I Need Planning Permission?

 - Full Planning Permission A new building or the change of use of a building or land normally requires planning permission

 - Householder planning application guidance If you are thinking of extending your house, or building within your garden, the guidance below will tell you whether or not you need planning permission for the works you want to do.

-- Domestic microgeneration While flues for biomass heating systems or combined heat and power systems might not need planning permission, care should still be taken over their location; they should be sited as far as possible from your neighbours' windows, for example, to avoid the possibility of smoke affecting .
+- Domestic microgeneration While flues for biomass heating systems or combined heat and power systems might not need planning permission, care should still be taken over their location; they should be sited as far as possible from your neighbours' windows, for example, to avoid the possibility of smoke affecting their amenity.

 - Business applications Planning permission will normally be required for extensions to business premises, and for works involving a change of use.

 - Certificate of Lawfulness If you want formal confirmation from the council that the works you're proposing constitute permitted development, and don't need to be the subject of a planning application, you can apply for a Certificate of Lawfulness.

 - Other consent requirements Information on any other consents you might require for your development.